 Eucharist (Holy Communion) is offered on Saturday at 5 p.m. and Sunday at 11 a.m.

-A quiet, reflective service of Scripture, songs, and prayers is held on Thursdays at 7 p.m., with a rite of healing with anointing on the fourth Thursday of each month.
-During Lent the service begins at 7:15 p.m.
+A quiet, reflective service of Scripture, songs, and prayers is held on Wednesdays at 7 p.m., with a rite of healing with anointing on the fourth Wednesday of each month.
+During the Lenten season the service begins later.

 Do you enjoy reading or praying in public or marching in procession or setting a table or making people feel at home?
 Perhaps you’d like to serve as a worship assistant.